Merck Group: 2010 onwards

 In April 2017, the company announced it had completed the acquisition of food safety testing company, BioControl Systems Inc. In August of the same year the company announced the acquisition of Natrix Separations for an undisclosed sum.

 In April 2019, Merck announced it would acquire Versum Materials.
 The acquisition was completed in October 2019 and represented an equity value of about U$5.8 billion.
 In the same year, Merck has also announced the acquisition of Intermolecular Inc, the California-based company for advanced materials.
 The acquisition was completed in September 2019 and represented an equity value of U$62 million.

 In February 2020, Merck announced the divestment of its Allergopharma Business to Dermapharm, under an unspecified fee.
 The deal includes Merck's Portfolio in Europe and parts of Asia, including China and India.

 In January 2021, MilliporeSigma announced it would acquire AmpTec to expand and enhance the businesses mRNA vaccine capabilities as well as its treatment and diagnostics offerings.
 In March, its Performance Materials division changed name to Electronics division.
-In December of the same year, EMD Serono (Merck Group operations in the US and Canada) announced it would acquire Swiss-based Chord Therapeutics and its lead drug cladribine, used in generalised myasthenia gravis and neuromyelitis optica spectrum disorder.
+In December of the same year, Merck KGaA announced it would acquire Swiss-based Chord Therapeutics and its lead drug cladribine, used in generalised myasthenia gravis and neuromyelitis optica spectrum disorder.

+The company opened a large facility to support the semiconductor industry in Kaohsiung in 2025.